ambernguy5/bioe131-finalproj24/README.md

     1. jbrowse sort-gff sorts the GFF3 by refName (first column) and start position (fourth column), while making sure to preserve the header lines at the top of the file (which start with “#”).
     2. Compress the GFF with bgzip (block gzip, which zips files into little blocks for rapid access), and index with tabix.
     3. The tabix command outputs a file named HIVref.gff.gz.tbi in the same directory, and we then refer to “HIVref.gff.gz” as a “tabix indexed GFF3 file”.
-    4. Change 'HIVref' title to HIV1_groupM_subtypeA, B, C each time you upload an annotation track
+    4. Change 'HIVref' title to HIV1_SubtypeA, B, C, CRF_AE each time you upload an annotation track

 ```
 jbrowse sort-gff GCF_000864765.1_ViralProj15476_genomic.gff > HIV_ref.gff